 Considering the massive amount of candy that trucks transport and stores sell around Halloween, that’s a gargantuan amount of chilled trucks moving around the country spreading the Halloween spirit.

 Just like the piles of candy on the shelves, have you ever passed a jack-o-lantern and considered what it took to transport it?
 Long before it’s carved and stuffed with a candle, that pumpkin had to be very carefully picked, loaded and transported to the final destination to make sure it was ready to buy on time.

-Most people don’t know what a narrow window exists in which a pumpkin can be picked and shipped.
-If they’re harvested too early, they definitely won’t last until Halloween.
+Most people don’t know what a narrow window exists in which a pumpkin can be picked, shipped and unloaded.
+If someone harvests them too soon, they definitely won’t last until Halloween.
 They’ll wither and rot long before October 31st.

 If they’re picked too late, and transported after Halloween, nobody would buy them.
 Who wants to buy a pumpkin after Halloween?

 Most of the truck drivers who transport the pumpkins inspect them before they’re loaded, to make sure they’re delivering the very best pumpkins.
 And a lot like the candy, the pumpkins have to be kept at a cool enough temperature throughout the shipment to preserve their quality.
 Any truck that gets too hot will lead to freight full of rotten pumpkins.